 Eyeconic Contact Lenses

-If you are a contact lens wearer, Eyeconic offers all of the most popular contact lens brands such as Acuvue, Air Optix, Dalies, Bausch & Lomb, Biofinity, and many more.
+If you are a contact lens wearer, Eyeconic offers all of the most popular contact lens brands such as Acuvue, Air Optix, Dailies, Bausch & Lomb, Biofinity, and many more.

-The convienent thing about getting your contact lenses at Eyeconic is the ability for you to apply your vision benefits directly to your order, which means less money coming out of your pocket.
-Eyeconic does offer a price match guarantee and will price match, authorized retailers if you find a lower price online.
-All you would need to do would be contact their customer service department within 30 days of your purchase.
+The convenient thing about getting your contact lenses at Eyeconic is the ability for you to apply your vision benefits directly to your order, which means less money coming out of your pocket.

 Keep in mind that if you are a contact lens wearer, make sure you have a backup pair of glasses so you can give your eyes a break from your contact lenses in the evening, plus you never know when your eyes might be irritated and you might not be able to wear your contacts.